 Experts estimate that up to 1,500 people died in the days surrounding November 9th, making it the worst pogrom in Germany since the Middle Ages.
 On November 12th, Hermann Göring called a meeting of the top Nazi leaders (Goebbels, Reinhard Heydrich, Walter Funk) to assess the damage done during the night and place responsibility for it.

 It was decided at the meeting that, since Jews were to blame for these events, they be held legally and financially responsible for the damages incurred by the pogrom.
-Accordingly, a fine of 1 billion marks was levied for the murder of Vom Rath, and a further 6 million marks paid by insurance companies for broken windows was to be given to the state coffers.
+Accordingly, a fine of one billion Marks was levied for the murder of Vom Rath, and a further six million Marks paid by insurance companies for broken windows was to be given to the state coffers.

 Moreover, while the international community universally condemned the murders and acts of violence and destructions (the British described the pogrom as “medieval barbarism”, the Brazilians called it a “disgusting spectacle”), no country broke off diplomatic relations with Germany, nor imposed sanctions, and only Washington recalled its ambassador.
 Perhaps worst of all, most of the countries kept their borders closed to the roughly 400,000 Jewish Germans.

 This is even more excruciating in retrospect, since we now know that Kristallnacht (increasingly known in Germany as Pogromnacht due to the euphemistic elements of the former term) turned out to be a crucial turning point in German policy regarding the Jews.
 Leipzig-based historian Dan Diner has called it “the catastrophe before the catastrophe”—in other words, the actual beginning of what is now known as the Holocaust.